dgraph-io/flock/tutorial/Readme.md

 $ export UID
 ```

-- Finally, give permission to docker-compose to write to unix sockets inorder interact with docker-daemon.
+- This command adds the current user to docker group so that docker command line tool can write to unix socket where docker daemon is listening.
 ```
 $ sudo usermod -aG docker $USER
 ```